Anard/anard-overlay/README.md

 auto-sync = yes
 ```

-And sync with overlay with
+And sync with overlay :

 ```
 # emerge --sync anard